edgelesssys/marblerun.sh/content/docs/workflows/verification.md

 ## Establishing trust

-The first step is to establish trust with the whole microservice mesh.
+The first step is to establish trust in the deployment.
-Therefore, Marblerun exposes the `/quote` endpoint that returns a quote and a certificate chain consisting of a root CA and an intermediate CA for the whole mesh.
-The root CA stays fixed over the whole lifetime of the Coordinator's configuration, while the intermediate CA changes in case you update the packages specified in your Manifest.
+Marblerun exposes the `/quote` endpoint that returns a quote and a certificate chain consisting of a root CA and an intermediate CA for the deployment.
+The root CA is fixed for the lifetime of your deployment, while the intermediate CA changes in case you update the packages specified in your Manifest.
 For more information, see [Updating a Manifest]({{< ref "docs/additional-workflows/update-manifest.md" >}}).

-Verifying the quote can be done manually, but to ease the process we provide the Edgeless Remote Attestation tools ([era](https://github.com/edgelesssys/era)) for this purpose:
+The simplest way to verify the quote is via the Edgeless Remote Attestation ([era](https://github.com/edgelesssys/era)) tools:

 ```bash
 # Either install era for the current user